 What can I do?

 If there are any student welfare issues that you think should be examined, contact the student welfare group at your study venue.
 Contact details for the student welfare groups and Strå can be found in the menu on the left.
 You can also go through your students’ union.

 Cooperation between Strå and the student welfare groups

 The groups report to Strå on current local issues at the various study venues.
 They can also propose issues of general interest to be discussed at Strå meetings.
 Strå obtains views on the equal opportunities policy and student welfare surveys, for example, from the groups.

 The student welfare surveys “take the temperature” of the study environment.

-A student welfare survey for all SLU’s students is conducted every two years; the most recent was in spring 2018.
-Read reports on the results of the student welfare surveys.
+A student welfare survey for all SLU’s students is conducted about every two years; the most recent was in spring 2021.
+Read some results from the student survey 2021.